 Tsitsikamma, South Africa

-View the CCRN’s Tsitsikamma Community Story as a PDF
+View the complete CCRN’s Tsitsikamma Community Story as a PDF

-• No-take marine protected areas (MPAs) are promoted as a long-term conservation strategy.
-However, in areas of low economic opportunity and limited alternative livelihoods or transitional support, no-take MPAs threaten the food security and cultural practices of fishers.
+• While MPAs are promoted as a long-term conservation strategy, no-take MPAs threaten the food security and cultural practices of fishers in areas of low economic opportunity and limited alternative livelihoods or transitional support.

-• A lack of communication between the regulating authority (SANParks) and the fishers has increased conflict in the area and endangered community member’s food security and livelihoods.
+• A lack of communication between the regulating authority (SANParks) and the fishers has increased conflict in the Tsitsikamma area and endangered community members’ food security and livelihoods.

-Tsitsikamma translates to “place of much water” in Khoisan (the local indigenous language).
-This area, interlinking the Western and Eastern Cape Provinces of South Africa, includes the Tsitsikamma Marine Protected Area (MPA), which spans 80km and affects the food security, cultural practices and livelihoods of eight communities, including Thornham, Stormsrivier, Nompumelelo and Sanddrif (Figure 1).
-The Tsitsikamma National Park (TNP) was created in 1964, following the IUCN’s conference of 1962.
-The Tsitsikamma (TNP) MPA is the oldest MPA in South Africa.
+Tsitsikamma, or ‘place of much water’ in Khoisan (the local Indigenous language), is an area interlinking the Western and Eastern Cape Provinces of South Africa.
+The Tsitsikamma Marine Protected Area (MPA) spans 80 km and affects the food security, cultural practices and livelihoods of eight communities, including Thornham, Stormsrivier, Nompumelelo and Sanddrif (Figure 1).
+The Tsitsikamma National Park (TNP) MPA was created in 1964, following the 1962 IUCN World Parks Congress.
+The TNP MPA is the oldest in South Africa.

+Figure 1: The location of the TNP MPA relevant to the local communities

 At first, fishing was permitted in certain areas of the Tsitsikamma MPA, with a permit.
 This was later restricted in 1976 to only one area, before ultimately becoming a “no-take” MPA in 2000.

-Figure 1: The location of the TNP MPA relevant to the local communities

-Since 2000, local fishers have been barred from harvesting marine resources despite historically having had access to the ocean and coastal resources.
-These communities have been reliant on mixed livelihoods, including fishing, for generations.
-There are currently 5,434 people residing in the 4 communities who, due to low economic opportunity, are reliant on fishing for food security and consider it part of their cultural practice.
+Since this year, local fishers have been barred from harvesting marine resources despite historically having had access to the ocean and coastal resources.
+The communities have been reliant on mixed livelihoods, including fishing, for generations.
+There are currently 5,434 people residing in the four communities who, due to low economic opportunity, are reliant on fishing for food security and consider it part of their cultural practice.

-Fishers state that in addition, their well-being has been affected by the closure of the MPA, as fishing is part of their identity3.
-The current top-down governmental conservation program, which intro-duced a no-take MPA as a form of conservation to promote sustainability and biodiversity, was implemented without consultation with the community, and subsequently has elevated conflict between community members and the regulating authority.
+Fishers stated that, in addition, their well-being has been affected by the closure of the MPA, as fishing is part of their identity(1).
+The current top-down governmental conservation programme, which introduced a no-take MPA as a form of conservation to promote sustainability and biodiversity, was implemented without consultation with the community, and subsequently has elevated conflict between community members and the regulating authority.

 Figure 2: A former fisher, no longer allowed to access the coast, writes poetry about the sea now.